JMP/GLAAS review of indicators for global monitoring of climate resilient WASH

 Documents

 Indicators, measures and methods for monitoring climate-resilient WASH: discussion paper.
 This discussion paper is an output of the ongoing project on Indicators, Measures and Methods for Monitoring Climate-Resilient WASH.
-Its purpose is to: summarise key concepts used in the WASH sector when framing climate resilience for the purposes of monitoring; summarise key concepts drawn from resources used to conceptualise and monitor climate resilience in other WASH-adjacent sectors; present a review of evidence supporting indicators of climate-resilient WASH that are being used or proposed for the WASH sector; and, reflect on the implications of the above for development of new indicators for the WASH sector.
+Its purpose is to: summarize key concepts used in the WASH sector when framing climate resilience for the purposes of monitoring; summarise key concepts drawn from resources used to conceptualise and monitor climate resilience in other WASH-adjacent sectors; present a review of evidence supporting indicators of climate-resilient WASH that are being used or proposed for the WASH sector; and, reflect on the implications of the above for development of new indicators for the WASH sector.
+The discussion paper draws on four reviews, which are being prepared for publication in peer-reviewed journals:

 Scope and definitions document.
 This background document clarifies the purpose of global and national monitoring, and the scope of indicators, measures and methods that should be considered for inclusion for this project.
 It also presents a conceptual framework that locates these indicators, measures and methods in relation to existing theories and definitions of resilience and related concepts in climate change adaptation.